-If ARPKD is suspected, a number of investigations and tests will be carried out – such as blood tests and scans – to confirm the diagnosis.
-Genetic testing can be can be used to support a diagnosis, although this is not routine and is usually only carried out when parents already have a child who has ARPKD.
+If ARPKD is suspected, investigations and tests will be carried out – such as blood tests and scans – to confirm the diagnosis.
+Genetic testing can be used to support a diagnosis, although it’s not routine and is usually only carried out when parents already have a child with ARPKD.
 There is more information about genetic testing further on in this information sheet.

 ARPKD before birth

-The first sign of ARPKD is enlarged kidneys, which may be seen on the routine ultrasound scan that is generally carried out at around the 20th week of pregnancy to check for physical problems in the baby.
-The kidneys may be described as ‘echogenic’ or ‘bright’ – this means they are more visible on an ultrasound scan.
+The first sign of ARPKD is enlarged kidneys.
+They may be seen on the routine ultrasound scan that is generally carried out at around the 20th week of pregnancy (trimester 2) to check for physical problems in the baby.
+The kidneys may be described as ‘echogenic’ or ‘bright’ – this means they’re more visible on an ultrasound scan.

 In the first four months or so of pregnancy, the amniotic fluid that surrounds the baby is produced by the mother’s placenta.
 When the baby’s kidneys start to function, they take over this job .
-In some babies with ARPKD, their kidneys are very badly affected before birth and do not function properly, so they do not produce very much amniotic fluid.
-Very low levels of amniotic fluid is called ‘oligohydramnios’, and may show up in scans later on in pregnancy.
-This can cause other problems that may not be apparent until the baby is born, and which are discussed below.
+In some babies with ARPKD, their kidneys are very badly affected before birth and don’t function properly, so they do not produce very much amniotic fluid.
+Reduced amniotic fluid is called ‘oligohydramnios’, and may show up in scans later on in pregnancy.
+This can cause other problems that may not be apparent until the baby is born, which are discussed below.

 ARPKD in newborn babies

-Kidneys - when a newborn’s kidneys are very large they take up more space and as a result, his or her tummy may appear to be swollen.
+Kidneys - when a newborn’s kidneys are very large they take up more space, so his or her tummy may look swollen.
 A doctor or midwife may be able to feel the kidneys when they examine the baby.
-An ultrasound scan will reveal enlarged kidneys with an abnormal structure and visible cysts.
-Blood tests will often show that the kidneys aren’t working properly, but the extent to which function is affected varies.
-Our kidneys help to control blood pressure, and about two in three babies with ARPKD will have high blood pressure, known as hypertension.
+An ultrasound scan will reveal enlarged kidneys with an abnormal structure and cysts.
+Blood tests will often show that the kidneys aren’t working properly, but how much function is decreased varies between babies.
+Our kidneys help to control blood pressure, and many babies with ARPKD have high blood pressure, known as hypertension.

-This can result in breathing difficulties and may mean that the baby needs the help of a machine called a ventilator to take over his or her breathing.
+Your baby may the help of a machine called a ventilator to take over his or her breathing.
+At least 4 in 10 babies suspected to have ARPKD before birth need a ventilator when they’re born.
 This will normally happen in a specialist intensive care unit for newborns.

-Feeding - when the baby’s kidneys and liver are enlarged and cause the tummy to swell, he or she may only be able to take small amounts of feed at any one time.
-Vomiting of feeds, known as ‘gastro-oesophageal reflux’, may occur.
-If feeding is particularly difficult, or if a baby is not getting enough nutrients, their feeds might need to be supplemented or replaced.
-He or she may receive ‘artificial feeding’ by way of a small tube that is passed through the nose into the stomach, called a nasogastric or NG tube, or a tube that goes directly into the stomach through the abdomen, called a gastronomy or G-tube.
+Feeding – if your baby’s kidneys and liver are enlarged and cause their tummy to swell, he or she may only be able to take small amounts of feed at any one time.
+Problems can include vomiting, lack of appetite and problems with food moving through the gut.
+If feeding is particularly difficult, or if your baby isn’t getting enough nutrients, their feeds might need to be supplemented or replaced.
+He or she may receive ‘artificial feeding’ through a small tube passed through the nose into the stomach (a nasogastric tube) or a tube that goes directly to the stomach through the abdomen (a gastronomy).

 Physical appearance - amniotic fluid provides a protective cushion around the baby in the womb to shield it from pressure.
-When there is very little amniotic fluid the baby does not have enough space around it.
-This can cause abnormalities of the face and limbs, a condition known as Potter sequence.
+When there is very little amniotic fluid, the baby may not have as much room as usual to grow.
+This can cause abnormalities to the shape of the face and limbs, a condition known as Potter sequence.

 ARPKD in childhood

-The severity of a child’s liver problems can vary from mild impairment to complete failure.
-Like the kidneys, the liver has many roles, including processing digested food and turning it into energy, controlling levels of fat, acids and sugar in the blood, fighting infections, and storing essential chemicals such as iron and vitamins.
-Reduced liver function, therefore, can cause a wide range of symptoms and other problems.
+Liver-related problems – The severity of a child’s liver problems can vary from mild impairment to serious complications that can be life-threatening.
+The liver has many roles, including processing digested food and turning it into energy, controlling levels of fat, acids and sugar in the blood, and storing essential chemicals such as iron and vitamins.

 How is ARPKD treated?